 Signs of this condition include:

 Blood tests will be done to check cholesterol and triglyceride levels.
-Rarely, a special blood test may be done after you are given blood thinners through a vein.
+Sometimes, a special blood test is done after you are given blood thinners through a vein.
 This test looks for lipoprotein lipase activity in your blood.

 Treatment aims to control the symptoms and blood triglyceride levels with a very low-fat diet.
 You should eat no more than 20 grams of fat per day to prevent the symptoms from coming back.